 Fax: (212) 598 0917

-For speaking or media inquiries info regarding THE TRIUMPH OF SEEDS contact:
+For media inquiries regarding THE TRIUMPH OF SEEDS and FEATHERS contact:

 Cassie Dendurent Nelson

 For community reads and other speaking engagements contact:

 Bend, OR 97702

 Friday Harbor, WA 98250

 Thor Hanson was born and raised in the Pacific Northwest, where he now lives on an island with his wife and son.
 He caught his first salmon at age four, and often collected a wide array of temporary summertime pets, from caterpillars and tadpoles to garter snakes, hermit crabs, and tree frogs.
 His early interest in the natural world steered him towards a career in conservation biology.
 Hanson received his bachelor’s degree from the University of Redlands, his master’s from the University of Vermont’s Field Naturalist Program, and his doctorate in a joint program through the University of Idaho and the Centro Agronómico Tropical de Investigación y Enseñanza, Costa Rica.

 Hanson’s research and conservation activities have taken him around the globe.
 He has studied Central American trees and songbirds, nest predation in Tanzania, and the grisly feeding habits of African vultures.
 He served as a U.S. Peace Corps volunteer in Uganda, where he helped establish the mountain gorilla tourism program in Bwindi Impenetrable National Park, and he has also helped manage a brown bear tourism project for the U.S. Forest Service in Alaska.
 He often works at the interface between natural and human systems, and is currently involved in a project assessing the ecological impacts of warfare.